FranciscoOrdonez/MIGRATORY-BIRDS-HACKERANK-3-APPROACHES/README.md

 # MIGRATORY-BIRDS-HACKERANK-3-APPROACHES

-Here we explain three approaches to this coding challenge, we check the timing with 1 millon iterations for each, and found that the third approach is the more simple and faster approach.
+Here we explain three approaches to this coding challenge, we check the timing with 1 millon iterations for each, and found that the third approach is the more simpler and faster approach.

 The challenge is as follows: